-In the 1980’s the Rinker family purchased what we now know as the 10,400-acre Rock Creek Ranch.
-Waiting for the right time to develop the land, the Rinkers continued grazing cattle and ranching on the property.
-Then in 2013, to honor the patriarch, Harry Rinker, they initiated their conservation vision to preserve the land for future generations.
+In the 1980’s the Rinker family purchased what we now know as the 10,400-acre Rinker Rock Creek Ranch.
+Waiting for the right time to develop the land, the family continued grazing cattle and ranching on the property.
+Then in 2013 they initiated their conservation vision to preserve the land for future generations.
 Partnering with the National Resources Conservation Service, the Rinker family placed a conservation easement on the majority of the property to ensure that the land and water resources would be forever protected.
 The Wood River Land Trust and The Nature Conservancy (TNC) were then able to purchase the land at a bargain sale for permanent protection.
 It is a valuable asset for the community, providing close-to-home recreation and important wildlife habitat.